-Table 4 New See Table 4 (Section 7.4) for details 7.4.12 Quota holders specific structure retention requirements will be consistent with the approved FMP and implemented as part of the AOP approval Deleted 7.5 Understorey Management (Discussion) Avoidance - Used in the low density stands and/or highly aggregated (clumped) coniferous understorey distribution.
+7.4.9 Large merchantable patches >0.4 ha shall be GPS'd to determine area.
+Medium and large merchantable patches > 1 ha shall be GPS'd to determine area.
+7.5 DISCUSSION Avoidance - Used in the low density stands and/or highly aggregated (clumped) coniferous understorey distribution.
 Wind buffering tactics and pre-planning not specifically required.
 Protection -Used in high density and/or evenly spaced coniferous understorey.
 Wind buffering tactics utilizing structure retention, pre-planned strip harvest/skid trails are to be used.
 Avoidance - Used in harvesting containing less than 500 sph of preharvest acceptable stems.
 Wind buffering tactics and pre-planning not specifically required.
 Operations strive to avoid pockets of young conifers and roads and decking are located in areas where there is lesser concentration of understory.
-Protection - Used in harvesting containing patches greater than or equal to 500 sph of pre-harvest acceptable stems.
+Protection -Used in harvesting containing patches greater than or equal to 500 sph of pre-harvest acceptable stems.
 Wind buffering tactics utilizing structure retention, pre-planned strip harvest/skid trails.
-7.5.5 Understorey management is required during all phases of timber operations (i.e. falling, skidding, hauling, reclamation and reforestation).
-Avoidance methods (see discussion) shall be used to protect the white spruce understorey in harvesting containing less than 500 stems per hectare (sph) of pre- harvest acceptable stems.
-7.5.6 New Unless approved by Alberta, containing patches greater than 2ha with at least 500 sph of pre-harvest acceptable stems, shall utilize protection methods (see discussion) to protect the white spruce understorey.
-7.5.7 Renumbered Renumbered from 7.5.6 7.5.7 Where understories are to be protected, harvest areas shall be designed and operated to minimize the risk of blowdown to understorey trees.
-Deleted
+7.5.4 New Avoidance methods (see discussion) shall be used to protect the conifer understorey where harvesting contains less than 500 stems per hectare (sph) of pre-harvest acceptable stems.
+7.5.5 New Unless approved by Alberta, patches consisting of greater than 2ha with at least 500 sph of pre- harvest acceptable stems, shall utilize protection methods (see discussion) to protect the conifer understorey.
+7.7.1.9 New When operations are inactive in a forest harvest plan operating area within a Caribou Range or the Key Wildlife and Biodiversity Zone for a consecutive period of time exceeding 48 hours, access to the forest harvest plan operating area will be temporarily restricted with a physical barrier to prevent unauthorized access.
+Physical access restrictions will be located in a manner which restricts highway vehicle access to the forest harvest plan operating area.